wp-plugins/scrapeazon/readme.txt

 ScrapeAZon serves a very specific requirement.
 It was primarily developed to enable an Amazon vendor to display Amazon.com customer reviews on a product page that is styled independently of other item and product information that is available by using the Amazon.com API.

 If you don't want to insert an entire Amazon.com product entry into your site, you can use this plugin to simply incorporate Amazon.com customer reviews onto your existing product page.

+= What makes version 2.x different from the 1.x version of ScrapeAZon? =

+ScrapeAZon has been rewritten from the ground up to more closely integrate with Wordpress.
+Additionally, this version of the plugin include several new features, such as:

+* An option to style the plugin output for sites that use a responsive design.
+* A widget that can be used in place of or in addition to the shortcode.
+* An exponential backoff mechanism that attempts to mitigate throttling of high-traffic sites by the Amazon API.

 = What is an ASIN? =